-In /Rayner and O'Brien, 2001/ it was shown that satellite retrievals of XCO_2 can provide additional information on CO_2 surface fluxes if a precision of 2.5 ppm can be achieved for monthly averages over $8^{\circ} \times 10^{\circ}$ large regions.
-This requirement has been refined in followon studies.
-For example, /Houweling et al., 2004/ showed that SCIAMACHY provides important information on CO_2 surface fluxes if a single retrieval precision (defined in this report as the standard deviation, see above) of 1% (3.6 ppm) can be achieved and if approx. 10% of the retrievals are sufficiently cloud free. /Hungershoefer et al., 2010/ showed that SCIAMACHY and TANSO have the potential to deliver data which result in significant uncertainty reduction of regional weekly and annual surface fluxes when used for inverse modelling.
+In /Rayner and O'Brien, 2001/ it was shown that satellite retrievals of XCO2 can provide additional information on CO2 surface fluxes if a precision of 2.5 ppm can be achieved for monthly averages over 8° × 10° large regions.
+This requirement has been refined in follow-on studies.
+For example, /Houweling et al., 2004/ showed that SCIAMACHY provides important information on CO2 surface fluxes if a single retrieval precision (defined in this report as the standard deviation, see above) of 1% (3.6 ppm) can be achieved and if approx. 10% of the retrievals are sufficiently cloud free. /Hungershoefer et al., 2010/ showed that SCIAMACHY and TANSO have the potential to deliver data which result in significant uncertainty reduction of regional weekly and annual surface fluxes when used for inverse modelling.
 The uncertainty reductions for the weekly fluxes are about 70% for Europe and about 80% for South America for the two instruments.
 The assumed single retrieval precisions depend on the air mass factor, surface albedo at 1.6 μ m, and aerosol optical depth but are typically in the range 2-8 ppm.
 For example, for a solar zenith angle of 50°, a surface albedo at 1.6 μ m of 0.1 (vegetation), and an aerosol optical depth of 0.2, the assumed single retrieval precision for TANSO-FTS is 4.2 ppm (when computed using the formula given in /Hungershoefer et al., 2010/).

-ESA Climate Change Initiative (CCI) Page 12
+ESA Climate Change Initiative (CCI) Page 13

+aba Usor Poquiromonts Document

-ghg User Requirements Document Version 3.0 -
+girg User Requirements Document Version 4.0

-cci Version 3.0 (URDv3.0) Final
+cci Version 4.0 (URDv4.0) (contractual

+version 2)

-for the Essential Climate Variable (ECV) Greenhouse Gases (GHG) 17 February 2020
+Greenhouse Gases (GHG) 16-May-2024